querykuma/vscode-add-this-folder-to-workspace/README.md

 Run the command "Add This Folder to Workspace & Close Others with Pick".

-The user can pick a folder from upper folders in the active file and adds the folder to the workspace.
+The user can pick a folder from the upper folders in the active file, adds the folder to the workspace and removes other folders from the workspace.

 It is a bit better than "Close Workspace" and "Add This Folder to Workspace with Pick".